Guest Blog: Menopause in the workplace

 The requirement to make reasonable adjustments applies where a “provision, criterion or practice” (such as a workplace policy) or physical feature (such as working in a hot environment) puts a disabled person at a substantial disadvantage.
 You must ignore the effects of any aid the person uses to determine this – such as taking HRT.

-What reasonable adjustments could you take to help a menopausal woman?
+What reasonable adjustments could you take to help a woman going through the menopause in the workplace?

 The EHRC Employment Statutory Code of Practice contains a non-exhaustive list of potential adjustments that employers might be required to make.
 Most relevant to menopausal women are allocating some of their duties to another person, allowing them to work flexibly or from home.
 But it may also be reasonable to adjust performance targets or the triggers in an absence policy before taking any disciplinary action if the reason you are considering doing so relates to their condition.